OUPV Basics from the Video

 The Mariners Learning System suite of Coast Guard-approved courses offers an alternative to the regular testing process held at the USCG regional exam centers.
 These OUPV/Six-pack license courses are structured for those pursuing a professional career in commercial boating operations and for recreational boaters wishing to increase their knowledge.

-Our average student takes 25-30 hours to complete their OUPV/Six-pack course.
-With the Master level licensing program, the average student takes 35-40 hours.
+Our OUPV/Six-Pack course is designed to be a 63-hour course.
+However, because our courses are self-paced, the average student takes around 25-30 hours to complete the OUPV/Six-Pack course.
+The Master level licensing program is designed to be a 87-hour course; the average student takes 50-55 hours.
 We have had students finish in as little as three days, three weeks, three months, or up to a year.
 The great thing about MLS is that you are in charge of your own schedule.

 The Definitive Guide To Becoming A Licensed Captain